ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 SPPT perturbs full physics tendencies *after* the call to the physics suite, unlike :ref:`SPP <SPP>` (below), which perturbs specific tuning parameters within a physics scheme.

 ``DO_SPPT``: (Default: false)
    Flag to turn Stochastically Perturbed Physics Tendencies (SPPT) on or off.
 SPPT multiplies the physics tendencies by a random number between 0 and 2 before updating the model state.
 This addresses error in the physics parameterizations (either missing physics or unresolved subgrid processes).
 It is most active in the boundary layer and convective regions.
+Valid values: ``True`` | ``False``

 ``ISEED_SPPT``: (Default: 1)
    Seed for setting the SPPT random number sequence.